-On October 22, 1991, Allegheny County entered into an agreement with the Authority to lend \$3.1 million for the purchase of property needed for the operation of the Heinz History Center.
-The loan is to be repaid if and when the Authority issues bonds for this purpose.
+On October 22, 1991, Allegheny County (County) entered into an agreement with the Authority to lend \$3.1 million for the purchase of land and building at 13th and Smallman Streets.
+The Authority then leased the property to the Historical Society of Western Pennsylvania for the Senator John Heinz History Center.
+(Note 16).
+The loan from the County was to be repaid if and when the Authority issued bonds for this purpose.